David-Lor/Docker-Python-Autoclonable-App/README.md

 After this first startup, whenever the container is started, a hidden file will tell the entrypoint script that the container has been executed for the first time before, and won't clone the app through Git, just starting it.

-App runs with a new user created on Dockerbuild, so the app won't run with root privileges.
-Everything is intended to live within /home directory of this user, so keep this in mind when you want to bind/mount a data volume for persistence.

 ## How to build?

 On the host system: